Organic Organization: What It Is and How to Build One

 - Decentralized decision-making: Authority distributed by expertise, not just title

-- Horizontal communication: Cross-functional dialogue rather than strictly up/down the chain
+- Horizontal communication: Cross-functional dialogue rather than strictly up and down the chain

-- Broadly-defined roles: People wear multiple hats, adaptability valued over specialization
+- Broadly defined roles: People wear multiple hats.
+Adaptability is valued over specialization

 - Collaborative culture: Team-based problem solving with shared ownership